pasqal-io/qadence/docs/advanced_tutorials/projectors.md

-This section introduces the `ProjectorBlock` (defined [here](qadence/blocks.md)) as an implementation for the the quantum mechanical projection operation.
+This section introduces the `ProjectorBlock` as an implementation for the the quantum mechanical projection operation.
 It evaluates to the outer product of a ket and a bra expressed as bitstrings.

 !!! warning
     Projectors lead to non-unitary computations.